 Broth is also an integral part of the GAPS diet.
 The glucosamines, gelatin, and fat in broth helps to heal a “leaky gut”.
 Many food allergies and auto-immune diseases can be reversed with the GAPS diet, which got it’s name from the book Gut and Psychology Syndrome, by Dr. Natasha Campbell-McBride.
 If you have any food sensitivities or allergies, I highly recommend this book!

 Broth can be made with beef bones,or even fish bones.
 My favorite is the chicken broth.
 If you make beef broth, you are supposed to broil the bones first, (for taste).
-You don’t have to use a whole chicken, you can use leftovers from chicken that has bones in it.
-Chicken feet can be added to give your broth a collagen boost, (if you can handle the way they look, they are quite creepy looking).
-I used chicken feet to make broth once and the broth was definitely thicker.
+I should also add that you don’t have to use a whole chicken, you can use leftovers from chicken that has bones in it.
+Chicken feet have a lot of collagen in them, and are highly recommended for broth.
+They were a delicacy in South Korea.
+I tried it once, and the broth was definitely thicker.

 So that’s it folks, pretty simple.
 I was surprised how easy it is to make, especially with a slow cooker.
 It is also a great money saver.
 Instead of throwing bones away after a meal, they can be used as part of an ant-aging, gut healing, immune boosting protocol.
 Awesome.